Composting Ideas and How to Compost

 planted in nutrient rich soil.

-Easy Composting Ideas
+Easy Composting Ideas with Wood Chips

 I highly recommend that you watch some of Paul's videos to get another perspective on growing a garden.